 Give some kindness this Christmas

-This festive period, many more animals just like Jack will be arriving, recovering, and waiting for new homes in our centres.
-And we want to help them with the same kindness that brought Jack in from the cold.
+This festive period, many more animals just like Jingles will be arriving, recovering, and waiting for new homes in our centres.
+And we want to help them with the same kindness that brought Jingles through his fight for survival.

 Help care for a rescued animal this Christmas by buying their meals over the three main days of the holidays.
 Your kindness can make such a difference.